 NOW: Pensions does not tolerate any form of modern slavery and takes action to prevent it being used in the supply of services to NOW: Pensions:

-- Employment is freely chosen – NOW: Pensions does not recruit forced labour, no employees are required to lodge their identity papers or other deposits, all employees are free to leave employment after reasonable notice.
+• Employment is freely chosen: NOW: Pensions does not recruit forced labour; no employees are required to lodge their identity papers or other deposits; and all employees are free to leave employment after reasonable notice.

 The NOW: Pensions Supplier Management Board includes, as part of its procurement process outlined in our Procurement Policy, questions about whether a proposed new supplier is at high risk of slavery and human trafficking taking place within its organisation.
 If it is, due diligence is required to ensure that this is not occurring at the proposed supplier.
 We also require sight of key suppliers’ anti-slavery policy before they are on-boarded and on an annual basis thereafter.

 NOW: Pensions does have contractual provisions with some of its suppliers that specifically address modern slavery risks and such provisions are included in its suite of template contracts.
-NOW: Pensions has improved its approach over the financial year and now seeks to include such provisions in its supplier contracts, where possible.
+NOW: Pensions has improved its approach over the financial year and now seeks to include such provisions in all of its supplier contracts, where possible.
 This is recorded and monitored on our internal Contracts Database.

 Investment process relating to modern slavery

 NOW: Pensions respects and supports human rights globally and opposes human rights abuses.
-We engage with Cardano on a range of sustainability topics, including human rights and modern slavery.
+We collaborate with CRML on a range of sustainable development goals, including human rights and the living wage.

-NOW: Pensions has in place a Statement of Investment Principles, which sets out the investment beliefs, high level objectives, policies and principles governing the investment decisions made by NPTL.
-As a core principle, NOW: Pensions, as long-term investors, incorporate environmental, social and governance (ESG) factors into a Responsible Investment process that is integral to long-term financial success.
+NOW: Pensions has in place a Statement of Investment Principles (SIP), which sets out the investment beliefs, high level objectives, policies and principles governing the investment decisions made by NPTL.
+As a core belief, NOW: Pensions, as long-term investors, incorporate environmental, social and governance (ESG) factors into a Responsible Investment process that is integral to long-term financial success.

 As NOW: Pensions does not provide or procure services that are deemed high-risk, nor demands inputs from high- risk jurisdictions, we are confident that the potential for modern slavery and human trafficking within our supply chain and business remains low.
 NOW: Pensions previously identified a key risk in relation to IT services procured through a supplier in Eastern Europe but, over the course of the financial year, this risk has been removed by withdrawing services from this supplier.

 Signed by Patrick Luthi, CEO, NOW: Pensions Ltd, and Joanne Segars, Chair, NOW: Pension Trustee Ltd.